aces/Loris/modules/battery_manager/test/TestPlan.md

 **Testing edit (activate/deactivate/add) functionality**
   1. Check that you cannot edit an entry without filling out the required fields: `Instrument`, `Minimum age (days)`, `Maximum age (days)`, `Stage`.
-  2. Check that you can only enter positive numbers (inclusing 0) in Minumum age (days) and Maximum age (days).
+  2. Check that you can only enter positive numbers (including 0) in Minimum age (days) and Maximum age (days).
   3. Check that you can only enter positive numbers (including 0) in Instrument order.
   4. Check that when the edited entry has the same values as another active entry in the Test Battery, you receive an error message.
   5. Try to edit an entry so that it has the same values as another deactivated entry in the Test Battery.